A guide to the best routes for trekking in Kyrgyzstanby Pancho Barranco | May 3, 2022

 Kyzart to Song Kul

-A scenic viewpoint, Traveler’s Pass is one trek that demands the strength and expertise of an advanced trekker.
+A scenic viewpoint, Traveller’s Pass is one trek that demands the strength and expertise of an advanced trekker.
 But you can also make the hike with a guide.
-The view-point starts at 4130m of the Lenin Peak near Tulpar Kol, and comes with the breath-taking views of foggy, snowy mountains and a gorgeous serenity.
+The viewpoint starts at 4130m of the Lenin Peak near Tulpar Kol and comes with the breathtaking views of foggy and snowy mountains and a gorgeous serenity.

-Kyrgyzstan does not hold back when it comes to gorgeous lakes, and Kol-Ukok Lake is yet another example.
-Marked by its distinct position between two slopes of the Terksei-Ala-Too mountains, the lake is dubbed “Lake in a Chest” and presents you with an enthralling trek.
-The trek itself takes two days, and you can choose to camp in yurts along the way.
+Kyrgyzstan does not hold back when it comes to gorgeous lakes and Kol-Ukok Lake is yet another example.
+Marked by its distinct position between two slopes of the Terksei-Ala-Too mountains, the lake is dubbed “Lake in a Chest” and gives you an enthralling trek.
+The trek itself takes two days and you can choose to camp in yurts along the way.

 Ak-Sai Glacier in Ala Archa

 Within the Ala Archa National Park is an alpine landscape that takes you to the magical Ak-Sai Glacier, a gorgeous place that you can reach in a day.

 But don’t underestimate the duration of the trek for its simplicity; the fact that the Ak-Sai trek takes only a day means it can also be relatively challenging.
 But don’t you worry because you’ll definitely have a lot of fun.